RobJacobson/youtube-scraper/README.md

 # 🎭 YouTube Scraper

-A powerful command-line YouTube channel scraper built with **Bun** and **Playwright**.
+A powerful command-line YouTube channel scraper built with **Bun** and **Playwright** using **functional programming architecture**.
 Extract comprehensive metadata and take full-page screenshots of YouTube videos with advanced features like intelligent popup dismissal, description expansion, UI theming, and respectful rate limiting.

 ## ✨ Features